 For information on the 2015 lecture, delivered by Dr JoAnne Mancini, click here.

-For information on the 2016 lecture, delivered by Prof. Stephen Matterson, click here.
+For information on the 2016 lecture, delivered by Professor Stephen Matterson, click here.

 For information on the 2017 lecture, delivered by Dr Dianne Kirby, click here.

-For information on the 2018 lecture, delivered by Prof. Tom Moylan, click here.
+For information on the 2018 lecture, delivered by Professor Tom Moylan, click here.

 For information on the 2019 lecture, delivered by Dr Aoileann Ní Éigeartaigh, click here.